 Because hearing deficits impair language development, hearing problems must be remedied as early as possible.
 The clinician therefore should seek parental input about hearing at every visit during early childhood and be prepared to do formal testing or refer to an audiologist whenever there is any question of the child’s ability to hear.

 Audiometry Testing can be done in the primary care setting; most other audiologic procedures (eg, otoacoustic emission testing Testing Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss ( 1).
 More than 10% of people in the US have some degree of hearing loss that compromises their... read more , brain stem auditory evoked response Testing Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss ( 1).
 More than 10% of people in the US have some degree of hearing loss that compromises their... read more ) should be done by an audiologist.
 Conventional audiometry can be used for children beginning at about age 3 years; young children can also be tested by observing their responses to sounds made through headphones, watching their attempts to localize the sound, or observing them complete a simple task.
-For older children, audiometry should be done once between 11 and 14 years, once between 15 and 17 years, and once between 18 and 21 years; the testing should include 6,000- and 8,000-Hz high frequencies.
+For older children, audiometry should be done once between 11 and 14 years, once between 15 and 17 years, and once between 18 and 21 years; testing for older children should include 6,000- and 8,000-Hz high frequencies.

 Tympanometry Testing , another in-office procedure, can be used with children of any age and is useful for evaluating middle ear function.
 Abnormal tympanograms often denote eustachian tube dysfunction or the presence of middle ear fluid that cannot be detected during otoscopic examination.